 RS is quite popular subject at St George’s.
-We have at least 10 pupils choosing to study RS for the last 3 years.
-It is taught by the staff who is eager and have excellent qualifications.
-Teachers’ passion for this subject have truly inspired pupils to do well in this subject.
-It is a subject that by its nature requires students to consider individual, moral, ethical, social, cultural and contemporary issues in a religious context. develop their ability to make responsible judgements on significant moral teaching and religious issues.
-Pupils study OCR specification which consists of 3 units of study:
+It is taught by the staff who are eager and have excellent qualifications.
+Our Teachers’ passion inspires pupils to do well in this subject.
+It is a subject that by its nature requires students to consider individual, moral, ethical, social, cultural and contemporary issues in a religious context.
+It also develops their ability to make responsible judgements on significant moral teaching and religious issues.
+Pupils study the OCR specification which consists of 3 units of study:

 - Philosophy of Religion

 - Development in Christian Thought